What is Lego Automation?

 - We can’t just hire someone with the best coding skills, we need automators who understand testing.

 - I doubt another one will attend, but you never know!
-I hope they take away that that every team member has a part to play in testing, especially automation, and they should encourage this to be the standard.
+I hope they take away that every team member has a part to play in testing, especially automation, and they should encourage this to be the standard.

 So, with all that being said, if you’re looking to move into automation or improve your universal automation skills, I am certain that this is the class for you!
 This really is a class like no other!
 I’ve been running this class for over 2 years now and I’m yet to receive any complaints… perhaps everyone is just too polite.
 But genuinely, I have received many compliments and positive feedback from attendees from all backgrounds, skill level and role.
 Especially based around the finding that using Lego really works!
 It’s not just a gimmick, it truly does support the theory, class and learning.